 Rabbits are intellectual animals that can be litter-trained.
-They have a natural habit to eat and defecate at the same time so they can be easily litter-trained by placing their food in their litterbox.
-They also have an interesting habit to rest in their litterbox so selecting the right size, shape and type is very important to ensure your rabbit likes their litterbox and will use it consistently.
+They have a natural habit to eat and defecate at the same time so they can be trained by placing their food in their litterbox.
+They also have a habit of snoozing in their litterbox so a spacious setup is important to ensure your rabbit uses it consistently.

 A litterbox should be big enough to contain a fully stretched rabbit.
 We do not recommend triangle or square type which are too small.
 We also do not recommend those with metal grills as they can be painful to stand on.